 A traditional bridge or conventional bridges are the most common type of dental bridges available.
 These comprise of one or more fake teeth supported on either side by dental crowns.
 The dentist will have to shave off some of the surrounding teeth so they can attach dental crowns over the surrounding teeth, with the pontics falling in between the dental crowns.
 Once the surrounding teeth are shaved down, they can never grow back to their original size.
 As such, dental traditional bridge is a permanent procedure that requires an alteration of your original teeth’s structure.

-Dental maryland bridge is the type of dental bridge in which the dentist doesn’t have to alter any of your original teeth’s structure, making it far more reversible and conservative.
+Maryland bridge dental is the type of dental bridge in which the dentist doesn’t have to alter any of your original teeth’s structure, making it far more reversible and conservative.
 Instead of dental crowns, the pontics will be secured in place by metallic or porcelain abutments.
-The dental maryland bridge, in this case, will be fairly weak because the abutments aren’t as secure as dental crowns and the framework can get between the gums.
-A dental maryland bridge isn’t used in areas like molars because they’re not as strong.
-You can use a dental maryland bridge as a trial before getting other more secure dental bridges.
+The Maryland bridge dental, in this case, will be fairly weak because the abutments aren’t as secure as dental crowns and the framework can get between the gums.
+A Maryland bridge dental isn’t used in areas like molars because they’re not as strong.
+You can use a Maryland bridge dental as a trial before getting other more secure dental bridges.

-This is the most effective and strongest replacement for missing teeth.
-Dental implants are metallic posts or roots that are drilled into the jawbone of the missing teeth.
+The implant supported bridge is a great option for replacing one or more missing teeth.
+Dental implants are metallic posts or roots drilled into the jawbone of the missing teeth.
 Over time, the jaw heals and grows around the metallic post, securely holding it in place.
-The dental bridge is simply attached over the metallic post, making it completely secure.
+The implant supported bridge is simply attached over the metallic post, making it completely secure.
 Furthermore, there’s no need to alter the surrounding teeth either.
 This procedure, however, may take several weeks because there’s a healing and recovery period after the dental implants are first attached.
-Furthermore, you’ll also need to have suffixal jawbone under the missing teeth, otherwise you’ll have to get bone grafts done to replace the missing jawbone.
+Furthermore, you’ll also need to have a suffixal jawbone under the missing teeth.
+Otherwise, you’ll have to get bone grafts done to replace the missing jawbone.

 I had a root canal and a crown done here, the entire process took about an hour.
 Will be back in 2 weeks for my final crown!
 Great doctor, great staff.
 Michael John